My Great Grandmother Julie

 Annie Lee Shaw

 I am fourth generation Shaw family member born in 1932.
-This is the first picture, at 9 years old, and only picture taken of me before I was a teenager.
+This is my first picture, at 9 years old, and only picture taken of me before I was a teenager.
 It was taken in Montgomery Alabama.
 Miss Larkin, my third and fourth grade teacher at Goolsby, took me home with her one Easter vacation and had the picture taken.

 Dorothy May Matthews, my childhood friend before Goolsby, at Goolsby, and beyond.
 However, more importantly, Dorothy is the granddaughter of my Cousin John May (no kin), whom I call my Harriett Tubman, because, in secrecy, he helped Mama and me flee from Goolsby sharecropping farm to the north, though he stayed at Goolsby with daddy, his best friend, at his side, forever.